- Frequently Asked Questions

 How long does it take to get the list?

-The list of owners of unclaimed property will be mailed upon receipt of a cashier’s check or money order, proof of Id and a copy of the private investigator’s licenses.
+The list of owners of unclaimed property will be mailed once we receive proof of ID and a copy of the private investigator’s licenses.

 Compliance Disclosure Agreement